vitirover/academic_robot/README.md

  - Charger

- - Alimentation card to add you own electronics, detectors or motors
+ - Alimentation card to add you own electronics, detectors or motors.
+More information [here](./power_card/).

  - Jetson Nano : to operate the robot directly with your code.
 You could use any board (raspberry, etc.), but documentation will be provided for Jetson